 ωT = (ω02 – δ2)

-We can see a gradual reduction of the amplitude of the damped oscillations in the right figure.
-The amplitude has exponentially decreasing waveform in case the subcritically damped oscillation.
-It also shows expression: ym·e–δt in the expression for y(t).
+In the right figure, we can see a gradual reduction in the amplitude of the damped oscillations.
+The amplitude has an exponentially decreasing shape in the case of subcritically damped oscillation.
+It also shows the expression: ym·e–δt in the expression for y(t).

-We can see the waveforms of the damped oscillations for different damping in Figure on the right.
-The two graphs above show the quaziperiodic oscillations with subcritical damping.
-(Note the different "speeds of the damping" for different damping!)
-We see a critical case (left) and supercritical (right) damping at the bottom.
-It can no longer talk about oscillations in both cases (i.e. critical and supercritical damping)
+We can see the waveforms of the damped oscillations for different dampings in the figure on the right.
+The two graphs above show the quasi-periodic oscillations with subcritical damping.
+(Note the different "speeds of damping" for different dampings!)
+At the bottom, we see a critical case (left) and supercritical damping (right).
+In both cases (i.e. critical and supercritical damping) we can no longer talk about oscillations.

-Periodic or quaziperiodic oscillations don't occur for large damping (similar to the previous case).
-The condition is satisfied δ > ω0.
+Periodic or quazi-periodic oscillations don't occur for large damping (similar to the previous case).
+The condition δ > ω0 is satisfied.
 We then say that the damping of the oscillator is supercritical.
-The expression ω02 – δ2 < 0 that the angular frequency ωT don't exists for real numbers.
+The expression ω02 – δ2 < 0 that the angular frequency ωT doesn't exist for real numbers.

-The total energy of the oscillator is also reduced thanks to reduction of amplitude at subcritically damped oscillations.
-So, oscillations disappear completely after some time.
-If we want to keep the oscillations, it is necessary to regularly update the lost energy by some works of external force.
-This is the case of the excited harmonic oscillator.
-Resulting oscillations is called excited or forced.
-Now it must act on the oscillator, except directive and damping forces, in addition also periodic excitation force.
-The frequency of the oscillator will adapt the frequency the exciting force ωB after a short time.
-The amplitude of the oscillator but (as we shall see below) will depend on the frequency of its free oscillations and excitation frequency.
+The total energy of the oscillator is also reduced by reducing the amplitude of subcritically damped oscillations.
+Thus, the oscillations disappear completely after some time.
+If we want to keep the oscillations, it is necessary to periodically update the lost energy by some work of external force.
+This is the case of an excited harmonic oscillator.
+The resulting oscillation is called excited or forced.
+Now, in addition to the directing and damping forces, the oscillator must be subjected to a periodic excitation force.
+The frequency of the oscillator will adapt to the frequency of the excitation force ωB after a short time.
+The amplitude of the oscillator, however, will depend (as we will see below) on the frequency of its free oscillations and the excitation frequency.

-We can generally describe the final excited oscillations by the expression (after stabilization on the excitation frequency ωB):
+In general, the final excited oscillations can be described by the expression (after stabilization at the excitation frequency ωB):

-where the amplitude of the resulting oscillations yB depends on the angular frequency of the free oscillation and the excited oscillation (and the damping coefficient) according to the following quite difficult expression:
+where the amplitude of the resulting oscillations yB depends on the angular frequency of the free oscillation and the excited oscillation (and the damping coefficient) according to the following rather difficult expression:

 yB = | FBm |